seanxzhan/shapeGen/README.md

 3. Voxelize these objects (.obj) into 3D arrays, then encode the dataset as .hdf5

-    - A function in **preprocess.py** will save these wavefront objects to a bunch of **.npy** arrays.
+    - The function ```voxelize_and_save()``` in **preprocess.py** will save these wavefront objects to a bunch of **.npy** arrays.
 I will then modify pythons scripts IM-NET/point_sampling to load and encode these arrays into .hdf5 following IM-NET's point sampling method.

 4. Run this dataset of shapes through the model

+    - **Current Problem**: The autoencoder doesn't seem to be learning when training grid size (```real_size```) is bigger than 4.
+It "gets stuck". **Possible reason**: there are too few data points in my dataset, and the generated .ply ends up being a cube **Possible solutions**: 1. treat my dataset as if it's a blurry dog image ==> add a transposed convolution layer to "lift" the information to a higher dimension.
+Not exactly sure if this will backfire and the model will get even worse 2. save my wavefront objects as 64^3 voxels instead of 16^3 voxels.

 5. If successful, go back to Blender and make some interesting procedural shapes.